Skip to main content

 docker run -it --network=host ghcr.io/cnoe-io/agent-chat-cli:stable

-# Once the container is started, open agent-forge in browser (in test mode)
+Once the container is started, open agent-forge in your browser: